lksmasin/climasense/README.md

 </div>

-<h4 align="center">climasense is a weather app with a strong focus on design, with a simple, clean UX, smooth animations, and Material Design all over, plus lots of customizability.</h4>
+<h4 align="center">climasense is a weather app with a focus on design, with a simple, clean, beautiful UX, smooth animations, and Material You Design all over, plus lots of customizability.</h4>

 <hr />